 These crispy smashed fingerling potatoes with salsa verde are a perfect side dish for a dinner party, holiday gathering, or date night!
 The combination of crispy golden brown potato skins, creamy spuds, garlicky Italian salsa verde, and tangy labneh is a perfect pairing of textures and flavors.

 I'm always on the lookout for fun potato recipes.
-I love a good crispy roasted potato, like my chaat masala style potatoes, but lately, I've been really into crispy smashed potatoes.
+Lately, I've been really into crispy smashed potatoes.
+Serve them with some salmon meuniere, harissa cauliflower, and an amazing kale Caesar salad.

 This method of cooking potatoes has made its rounds across the Internet over the last few years, but if you're unfamiliar, let me break it down for you.